franklongford/PyFibre/README.md

 The use of a package manager, such as [edm](https://www.enthought.com/product/enthought-deployment-manager/) or [conda](https://conda.io/docs/), is optional, but also recommended.

-#### Native Python Installation

-If you already have suitable native Python and pip distributions, then simply run `make` in a cloned or forked PyFibre directory.
-This will install all required libraries and create the local `PyFibre` and `PyFibre_GUI` binaries.

-Note: you may need to edit the `PYTHON` and `PIP` variables in the `Makefile`.
-Also, without `root` access the binary files may not be installed globally.

-#### Conda Installation

-If using anaconda or miniconda python distribution, this can be easily initiated set up using the commands:

-    conda create -n PyFibre python=3.6
-    source activate PyFibre

-Then run `make` in a cloned or forked PyFibre directory to install the local binaries.

 #### EDM Installation (recommended)

 A light-weight installation can be performed using the Enthought Deployment Manager (EDM).
 After downloading [edm](https://www.enthought.com/product/enthought-deployment-manager/), simply create a default environment using: